juncture-digital/juncture/docs/quick-start.md

 In this Quick Start guide you'll create your own version of the `Hello, Juncture` demo essay.
 This quick start consists of 5 easy steps and should only require a couple minutes to complete if you already have a Github account.
 A few minutes more if not.

+?> After completing this quick start, visiting the more comprehensive [Getting Started](/getting-started) guide would be a great next step in becoming acquainted with Juncture features and use.
+The Getting Started guide provides more information and many helpful examples.

 Click this button to see what we're going to create. <ve-modal button-label="Hello, Juncture" src="juncture-digital/juncture/examples/hello-juncture"></ve-modal>

 While this is a simple essay it illustrates the basic steps in creating an essay.
 The generated essay could also be used as a starting point for more involved essays.

-?> Some of the steps in this guide include a <ve-modal></ve-modal> button below the step instruction text.
-Clicking this button will open a popup with an animation demonstrating the actions to be performed.
-Note that clicking this button is optional, but can often be helpful in clarifying something that may not be clear in the text.
+?> **Show me** buttons - Some of the steps in this guide include a "Show me" button below the step's instruction text.
+Clicking this button will open a popup with a short animation demonstrating the actions to be performed.
+Clicking this button is optional, but can often be helpful in clarifying something that may not be clear from the text alone.

 ### 1. First things, first...